 Joshua Rudnik grew up in the Black Hills of South Dakota and the eastern plains of Colorado, locations from which he continually draws his inspiration.
 He holds a B.A. in English from Metropolitan University of Denver and an M.A. from the University of South Dakota and he is currently working on his Ph.D. in creative writing, focusing on poetry and creative nonfiction.
 While Joshua’s main writing endeavors focus on childhood nostalgia, his research interests include Native American studies, postcolonial/decolonization theory, and a growing interest in ecocriticism.
 His fiction and creative non-fiction have appeared in Metrosphere.
 During the summer semester, Joshua teaches English courses at the Indian University of North America at Crazy Horse.

-Lindsay Stephens studies 20th and 21st-century American literature, with an emphasis on the American West, frontier mythologies, environmental extraction and ecocatastrophe.
-She is particularly interested in the works of Wallace Stegner, Mari Sandoz, James Welch and William Kittredge (among many others), and she approaches these texts through a range of lenses, particularly ecocriticism, settler colonial studies and place studies.
-Her essay “‘I Think a Look at the West Will Do You Good’: Queer Visibility and Mythological Refuge in The Price of Salt” is slated for publication in the autumn 2018 issue of Western American Literature, and her paper “Mobile Stickers and the Specter of Snugness: Place-Making in Pa Ingalls’s Dakota Territory,” will soon be published in the collection Laura Ingalls Wilder: Critical Perspectives, edited by Anne Phillips and Miranda Green-Barteet.
-Stephens presented an early version of this paper at the John R. Milton Writers’ Conference at USD in October 2016, and she presented her essay “‘In Scented Petroleum Dimness’: Petromodernity in Thomas Pynchon’s Vineland” at the Western Literature Association conference in Big Sky, Montana in September 2016.
-A skier, hiker and rock-climbing guide, Stephens has also written the historical Black Hills guidebook The Adventure Climbs of Herb and Jan Conn, published in 2008.
+Lindsay Stephens studies 20th and 21st-century American literature, with an emphasis on the American West, settler colonialism, frontier mythologies, and environmental extraction.
+She is particularly interested in the works of Wallace Stegner, Mari Sandoz, James Welch, and William Kittredge (among many others), and she approaches these texts through a range of lenses, particularly ecocriticism, settler colonial studies and place studies.
+Her essay “‘I Think a Look at the West Will Do You Good’: Queer Visibility and Mythological Refuge in The Price of Salt” is slated for publication in the autumn 2018 issue of Western American Literature, and her paper “Mobile Stickers and the Specter of Snugness: Place-Making in Pa Ingalls’s Dakota Territory,” will appear in the upcoming collection Reconsidering Laura Ingalls Wilder.
+Lindsay presented an early version of this latter paper at the John R. Milton Writers’ Conference at USD in October 2016, and she presented her essay “‘In Scented Petroleum Dimness’: Petromodernity in Thomas Pynchon’s Vineland” at the Western Literature Association conference in Big Sky, Montana in September 2016.
+A skier, hiker, and rock-climbing guide, Lindsay has also written the historical Black Hills guidebook The Adventure Climbs of Herb and Jan Conn, published in 2008.